sbocq/predicat/README.md

   ;; => #F[((q-in [:person :age] (between?
 7 77)) {:person {:age 78}})]
   ```

-Moreover, since failures reported by this predicate are composed from other
+Moreover, since predicate are composed from other predicates, their failure can
-failures, they can be traced down to their root cause, for example like this:
+be traced down to their root cause, for example like this:

   ```clojure
   (get-root-f ((q-in [:person :age] (between?
 7 77)) {:person {:age 78}}))